-Spanish 3 Grades 9-12 Credit Length Full Year Prerequisite Spanish 2 or

-Spanish 3 1 Full Teal Spanish 2 of

-acquisition of a more extensi- ture is integrated into the cours 0 1 0 cabulary and an in- depth review of grammar to ersation.

-Spanish 4 Credit Length Prerequisites

-Grades 9-12 1 Full Year

-1 1 nasis on communication skills. riting compositions, oral pres nced through the acquisition of advanced

-Spanish 5 Credit Length Prerequisites
+Spanish 3 Grades 9-12 Spanish 3 Credit 1 Length Full Year Prerequisite Spanish 2 or acquisition of a more extensive lture is integrated into the course 0 1 0 cabulary and an in- depth review of grammar to ersation.
+Spanish 4 Credit Length Prerequisites Grades 9-12 1 Full Year nasis on communication skills. riting compositions, oral pres nced through the acquisition of advanced Spanish 5 Credit Length Prerequisites